sanathaniel/msa/conference/MSA2025/registration.markdown

 <h2>SPECIAL EVENTS</h2>

 <p>When you register for the conference, you can sign up for special events or workshops organized by the local organizing committee.
-For event descriptions see the <a href="Special-Events">Special Events</a> page.
-For workshop descriptions see the <a href="Workshops">Workshops</a> page.</p>
+For event descriptions see the <a href="/conference/MSA2025/special-events">Special Events</a> page.
+For workshop descriptions see the <a href="/conference/MSA2025/Workshops">Workshops</a> page.</p>

 <h2>SEMINAR REGISTRATION</h2>

 <p>When you register for the conference, you have the option of registering for one seminar.
-For seminar topics see the <a href="/conference/MSA2025/Seminars">Seminars page</a>.
+For seminar topics see the <a href="/conference/MSA2025/seminars">Seminars page</a>.
 Seminars are filled on a first-come, first-served basis.</p>

 <h2>CANCELLATIONS AND REFUNDS</h2>

 <p>Registrants who cancel at least 30 days prior to the conference start date will receive a full refund, less a $40 processing fee.
 No refunds can be offered within 30 days of the conference.
 Refunds will not be given to no-shows.
-Substitutions are permitted.To request a refund, please contact <a href="kyoung36@jh.edu">Kathy Young</a>.</p>
+Substitutions are permitted.To request a refund, please contact <a href="lhill21@jh.edu>">Lakeisha Hill</a>.</p>

 <p><strong><a target="_blank" href="/members/conference">Registration for MSA Boston 2025 coming soon</a></strong></p>